 Healthy Almond Flour Banana Bread is a moist, melt-in-your-mouth quick bread your entire family will love!
-Paleo, low sugar and gluten free.
-Your kids will go bananas for it!
+It is also paleo friendly and refined sugar free.
+Your family will go bananas for it!

-This almond flour banana bread always disappears fast in my kitchen (well really any homemade snack does!).
-It is moist, tender and melts in your mouth banana bread loaf that is tender, delicious and flavorful.
+This almond flour banana bread always disappears fast in my kitchen.
+It is a banana bread loaf that is tender, delicious and flavorful.

-Only lemon zucchini bread disappears faster.
-It’s OMG crazy good.
-We fight for it.
-Anyways…
+Only almond flour lemon zucchini bread disappears faster.